albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Unchecked fields will not be altered for any of the selected entries.

-In combination with the search function, this allows for bulk changes like fixing an invalid aircraft type.
+In combination with the search function, this allows for bulk changes like fixing an invalid aircraft type for more than one entry.

 .. figure:: ../images/logbook_bulk_edit.jpg